 Typically, patients with FHCS are women of childbearing age who visit a hospital with complaints of acute pain or chronic tenderness in the right upper abdomen.
 A thorough history and a high index of suspicion are necessary to reach an appropriate diagnosis.
 Right upper quadrant abdominal pain is a symptom of myriad pathologies including, but not exclusive to, cholecystitis, pleurisy, right pyelonephritis, subphrenic abscess, or herpes zoster infection, making an assessment for FHCS particularly difficult.

 The evaluating physician who suspects FHCS should focus on high-risk behaviors and symptoms in the appropriate patient population.
-Risk factors to consider are age less than 25 years, age at first sexual encounter less than 15 years, history of PID, use of IUD or oral contraceptives, recent IUD insertions, and vaginal douching.
+Risk factors to consider are an age less than 25 years, age at first sexual encounter less than 15 years, history of PID, use of IUD or oral contraceptives, recent IUD insertions, and vaginal douching.
 Investigating a patient’s exposure to new, multiple, or symptomatic sex partners is also of paramount importance.
 Obtaining a complete past medical and past surgical history also may help narrow the differential further.

 Right upper quadrant abdominal pain is caused by perihepatic inflammation and adhesion formation between the anterior surface of the liver and the abdominal wall.
 The pain is usually worse with movement and breathing, thereby mimicking other acute abdominal pathologies.
 Patients also may complain of lower abdominal, pelvic, or back pain with varying degrees of severity.
 Other symptoms may include fevers, chills, nausea, vomiting, vaginal discharge, dyspareunia, dysuria, cramping, and postcoital bleeding.